A closer look: Dentigerous Cysts in Dogs

 It is important to note that a ‘missing’ tooth may actually not be missing and could be unerupted.
 It is always best to have missing teeth investigated to rule out an unerupted tooth.
 Retained deciduous (baby) teeth may also occur in association with dentigerous cysts, especially in brachycephalic and toy breeds.

 Brachycephalic and toy breeds have jaw deformities and dental malocclusions that predispose them to a variety of conditions, including dentigerous cysts.
-These make diagnosis of dentigerous cysts more challenging, but also lead to symptoms of their own:
+These make diagnosis of dentigerous cysts more challenging.

 Diagnosis starts with oral examination.
 Additional tests may include: